jeff4/bionotes.github.io/index.md

 		* p.
 177: more detailed summary of reactants and products for glucose -> glycolysis -> pyruvate -> branch between aerobic respiration and anaerobic fermentation
 		* p.
 169: detailed chemical diagram from input glucose to output pyruvate
 		* p.
 170: diagram of citric acid cycle
+	* For detailed handwritten diagram of redox reactions, see JH notes 8/06/2020
 * Regulation of pathways.
 Negative feedback loops aka balancing loops.
 	* [Allosteric regulation](https://en.wikipedia.org/wiki/Allosteric_regulation) changes the shape of the enzyme to control it's activity.
 Thus, let A -> B -> C -> D -> E. If/when [E] is too high we want E to act as a regulator to change the performance of the C->D enzyme, we could have the enzyme have a different location ("allo" Greek root for different/other) binding site on the enzyme.
 And E attaches to this binding site, changing the enzyme shape and reducing activity of the C -> D reaction. aka **feedback inhibition**
 * In contrast, **feedforward activation** if there is too much reactant and not enough product and we want the mechanism to work faster.
 This upregulates the activity of the relevant enzymes